 It is very easy to read – very entertaining and if you apply the content all I can say is WOW.

 It was an eye opener to me.
 And really I wish I had read it 30 years ago.

 I am expanding my business to Asia (Hong Kong, Malaysia and Singapore).
 These countries as the fastest growing countries in Network Marketing – probably due to the fact that Asians are very entrepreneurial.

 Also I find that many Asian women are looking for opportunities to earn their own income and become independent.

-So I am looking forward to building some enthusiastic teams there and of course traveling to Asia myself!
+So I am looking forward to building some enthusiastic teams there and of course traveling to Asia myself in 2023!